suneel0101/django-easyrest/README.md

 Note that because you are registering resources with an instance of `easyrest.API`, you can conceivably have many different API instances with different resources.
 EasyRest is flexible in how you use it.

+## URL Endpoints<a name="url-endpoints">&nbsp;</a>

+For each resource you register, there are two URL endpoints: the list endpoint and the item endpoint.
+The list endpoint returns a list of instances.
+The item endpoint returns a single instance.

+Let's use the example of ItemResource above.
+We named the resource "item" and included the api urls behind the prefix "/api".
+So, the urls generated are:

+* `/api/item/` - This returns a list of Items
+* `/api/item/{int: id}/` - This returns a single serialized Item with the specified id

 ## Format of Requests and Responses<a name="format-of-requests-and-responses">&nbsp;</a>
-Let's use the example of ItemResource above.
-The urls generated are:
-    * /api/item/ - This returns a list of Items
-    * /api/item/{int: id}/ - This returns a single serialized Item with the specified id

 #### GET to the Item list endpoint
 ```python